Marco Basaiti

-His works are mainly portraits and often focused on religious themes.
+His works are mainly portraits and religious subjects.
 There is no known painting attributed to Marco Basaiti with a mythological theme.
 Although trained in the quattrocento style, Basaiti's career began right at the beginning of the cinquecento style which forced him to attempt to adapt his style to stay current.

 Personal life, training, and influence

 Marco Basaiti was born around 1470, in either Venice or Friuli.
 His family was of either of Albanian or possibly Greek origin, as Vasari reported.
 In either case this explains the variety of names Basaiti is known by because the Greek and Albanian communities, and other foreign communities, for the most part kept to themselves and do not often appear on Venetian records.
 A will dated 1526 may provide evidence of his family, but the connection between Basaiti and this will is debated.
 Due to this lack of documentation, not much is known about Basaiti's life, except what scholars can learn about the artist through his art.

 There is evidence that Basaiti trained with Bartolomeo Vivarini as Basaiti's earlier pieces are thought to reflect Bartolomeo's style and composition.
 After Bartolomeo died in the late 1490s, it is thought that Basaiti began working with Alvise Vivarini, Bartolomeo's nephew.
 This is supported by the fact that when Alvise died in 1505, Basaiti was commissioned to finish the altar piece entitled St. Ambrose Enthroned with Saints that Alvise had left uncompleted.
 Typically only major assistants working in the studio would have been asked to do this type of work which suggests that Basaiti was closely connected to Alvise by this time.
 Additionally, Basaiti's work seems to be influenced stylistically by both Vivarinis, further implying the link between Basaiti and these two masters.

 Basaiti was influenced by a variety of great artists that lived during this era.
 For example, he began to incorporate more extensive landscapes into his backgrounds, taking inspiration from Giovanni Bellini.
 In fact, some of Bellini’s older works were misattributed to Basaiti for a long period of time.
 Another likely influence for Basaiti’s more complex backgrounds is the work of Netherlandish painters.
 Specifically, it has been noted that after Albrecht Dürer’s stay in Venice, Basaiti’s style shifted somewhat towards more complex and dramatic landscapes with less of an emphasis on the figures in the painting.
 This style can be seen in the Lamentation over the Dead Christ and St. Jerome in the Wilderness.
 The latter is thought to be a copy of a painting by Cima da Conegliano which presents yet one more important artistic influence in Marco Basaiti’s life.
 For the most part Basaiti focused on religious themes rarely delving into mythological or historical topics.
 Despite this his style seems fairly contemporary with complex composition and correct proportions.